 Or do we go classless in which case the min/max players have a field day?
 Completely inept in all social skills, but wicked deadly in combat.
 (Ever see a sniper at a social gathering?
 I see a bored player.)
 Or completely mentally checked out, but can swing a sword like a beast.
 (But doorknobs are super confusing.)
 Or, the other combo that cracks me up- Super hacker who can’t fight his way out of a wet paper bag because his hair weighs too much.

 I’m starting to like Powered by the Apocalypse quite a bit.
 The system is a bit more narrative and a lot less crunchy.
 I’m not sure if that’s going to be okay for mechs.
 FATE appeals, but Mecha v Kaiju and Tachyon Squadron do it so much better.
 Cortex?
 Maybe.

 Point buy or random rolls?
 Again, a lot of players I know will min/max their way through point buy.
 If we dice it, randomly someone might be off the hook and someone might have a character die during character creation.
 (Don’t laugh, it has happened in a couple of games.)
 Or so many rolls that are off the charts no one would believe they were rolled had they not been witnessed.

 I’m either going to write chunks of setting and build the system around them.
-Or write the setting first and kit bash an existing system into it.
-Or just give up entirely and go back to working on fantasy anime style campaigns.
-Or just play D&D with the kids.
+Or write the setting first and kitbash an existing system into it.
+Or just give up entirely and go back to working on modern horror games or just play Dungeon Crawl Classics with the kids.